0v3rride/PowerPIM/BackEnd/readme/README.md

 **Note:** The –Key flag is required and in some cases the –Password flag will be required too if the API key you are using requires you to provide your domain password to use it.

 **Note:** If you want to sign into the API as yourself then you need to specify your username in UPN format.
 If you want to sign in to the API to use a shared or service account then you would specify the username of the local API user on the PIM applicance that manages the specific account you want to use.
-For example, if the local API user named ‘wsaapi’ manages the shared account name wsusadmin, then you would specify wsaapi as the value with the –RunAs flag.
+For example, if the local API user named `wsaapi` manages the shared account name `wsusadmin`, then you would specify `wsaapi` as the value with the –RunAs flag.

 **Again**, you must pass the variable that stores the session token if you want to make subsequent calls to the API.
 Observe below: